What If Car Accident Injuries Don't Show Up Right Away?

 • uncontrollable muscle twitches.

-Following a car accident, you should see a doctor if you feel any level of pain and discomfort.
+Get medical care after a car accident if you feel any level of pain and discomfort.
 It may even be a good idea to get checked out if you feel fine.
-Your doctor will be in the best position to determine whether you sustained any serious injuries in the accident.
+Your doctor will be in the best position to determine whether you sustained any injuries in the accident.
 Your doctor can also give you advice on monitoring symptoms of potential injuries, including the sorts of red flags to watch out for.

 If you end up making any sort of injury claim after the accident, it's crucial to be able to document the fact that you sought medical treatment within a reasonable amount of time.
 If you wait too long to see a doctor, the insurance adjuster is going to argue that you couldn't have been all that injured.